mikefrancisvicencio/ResumeBuilder/README.md

 # CoffeeMaker

 CoffeeMaker is a resume builder that simplifies the resume making process by...

-Allowing the user ti focus on their content first
+1) Allowing the user to focus on their content first

-Generating a resume that formats all of the given input in an easy to read PDF document
+2) Generating a resume that formats all of the given input in an easy to read PDF document

 ## Installation